Skip to main content

 Actions

-Actions are the actions the AI will take when the condition is met.
-You can add multiple actions to a rule.
+Actions are what the AI does when a condition is met.
+You can add multiple actions to a single rule.
+Available actions:

 • Archive